trychlos/TheToolsProject-Perl/TheToolsProject/README.txt

 	5.36 is the last version managed by Win32::SqlServer provided binaries - so stay stuck to this version unless you are willing to install from sources
 - install additionnal modules
 	> Win32::SqlServer https://www.sommarskog.se/MSSQL/index.html
-- set the HOST_ENV value of your machine
 - install and configure Toops for your site:
 	> set the PERL5LIB global environment variable to address the Toops directory
 	> set a TTP_CONFDIR global environment variable to address the directory which contains your site configuration
-	> (optional) set a TTP_ROOT global environment variable in PATH-style like to address several Toops trees
 	> update the PATH to address all your Toops/bin directories
 	> install CPAN packages
 	  Data::UUID